Stem Cell Scientist: Job Description, Duties and Requirements

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by medical scientists, the category under which stem cell scientists fall, was $76,980 in May 2012.
-The employment of medical scientists in general is expected to grow by 13% between 2012 and 2022, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by medical scientists (except epidemiologists), the category under which stem cell scientists fall, was $79,840 in May 2013.
+The employment of medical scientists in general, except epidemiologists, is expected to grow by 13% between 2012 and 2022, per the BLS.

 Related to Stem Cell Scientist: Job Description, Duties and Requirements